top of page

 3. Combined: Meeting criteria for both inattentive type and hyperactivity type.

-In addition to meeting the above diagnostic criteria for ADHD, the following must also be present:
+In addition to meeting the above diagnostic criteria for ADHD, the following symptoms of ADHD must also be present:

 • Several inattentive or hyperactive-impulsive symptoms were present before age 12 years.